irmabdiaz/irmabdiaz/README.md

 ### Urban Groceries API Testing

-Functional and regression API testing project using Postman.
+Functional and regression testing of REST APIs using Postman.

 This project includes: